-The project started with the undertaking of a baseline study to ascertain what the community were growing and on what scale in order that these could be replicated at the new site.
+The project undertook a baseline study to understand the community’s crop profile and production scale and determine whether these could be replicated at the new site.

 Agri-Africa also advised the community on better agricultural practices and undertook training of key managers and foremen to expand the knowledge base of the farming community.